kaltura/playkit-js-ui/docs/components/seekbar/README.md

 # Seekbar

-Component that changes seekbar state.
+A component that changes the seekbar state.

 ## Props